arcapix/pixstor-search-plugins/community/ExtendedImageThumbnail/README.md

 Optional supported formats are those provided by the `ImageMagick` Libraries.
 [ImageMagick supports](https://www.imagemagick.org/script/formats.php#supported)

-Future iterations of the builtin `ImageThumbnail` plugin will support increased formats and as such you should ensure that any extension of additional formats does not conflict in future releases.
+Future iterations of the builtin `ImageThumbnail` plugin will support increased formats and as such you should ensure that any extension of an additional format does not conflict in future releases.

 ## Installing This Plugin